sourmash-bio/sourmash/doc/sourmash-sketch.md

 * protein: `k=10,scaled=200,noabund`
 * dayhoff: `k=16,scaled=200,noabund`
 * hp: `k=42,scaled=200,noabund`
+* skipm1n3: `k=21,scaled=1000,noabund`
+* skipm2n3: `k=21,scaled=1000,noabund`

 These were chosen by a committee of PhDs as being good defaults for an initial analysis, so, beware :).

 More seriously, the DNA parameters were chosen based on the analyses done by Koslicki and Falush in [MetaPalette: a k-mer Painting Approach for Metagenomic Taxonomic Profiling and Quantification of Novel Strain Variation](https://msystems.asm.org/content/1/3/e00020-16).

-The protein, dayhoff, and hp parameters were selected based on unpublished research results and/or magic formulas.
+The protein, dayhoff, hp, skipm1n3, and skipm2n3 parameters were selected based on unpublished research results and/or magic formulas.
 We are working on publishing the results!
 Please ask on the [issue tracker](https://github.com/sourmash-bio/sourmash/issues) if you are curious.

 ### More complex parameter string examples